Table of Contents

 3. If TM Auto fill-ups are enabled, the updated source text:

-2. matches an existing source text in Translation Memory or the Translation Memory group, then the translation will be filled in automatically.
+2. Matches an existing source text in Translation Memory or the Translation Memory group, the translation will be filled in automatically.

-If the user changes the source text by deleting all text, then the Save button is disabled.
+If a user changes the source text by deleting all text, then the Save button is disabled.

 1. While the user edits the source language, the filter "edited_source_string:yes" or "edited_source_string:no" will be available.

-2. If the user selects "edited_source_string:yes", then any string of a specific resource that has been edited, will show up in the results.
+2. If the user selects "edited_source_string:yes", then any string of a specific resource that has been edited will appear in the results.

-3. If the user selects "edited_source_string:no", then any string of a specific resource that hasn't been edited before, will show up in the results.
+3. If the user selects "edited_source_string:no", then any string of a specific resource that hasn't been edited before will appear in the results.

 4. The filter 'source updated before/after' should work because an updated string was edited.